Julia Stone

-Julia Stone (born 13 April 1984) is an Australian folk singer-songwriter and multi-instrumentalist.
+Julia Natasha Stone (born 13 April 1984) is an Australian folk singer-songwriter.
 She is a sister of Angus Stone, with whom she has collaborated in professional music, and is also a solo musician.
 Her debut solo album, The Memory Machine, was released in September 2010.
 Her second solo album, By the Horns, was released in May 2012, and peaked at No. 11 on the ARIA Albums Chart.

 Early life

 Julia Stone was born on 13 April 1984 and grew up in Sydney.
 Her parents, Kim and John Stone, were both folk musicians.
 Stone's older sister is Catherine (born ca. 1982) and her younger brother is Angus Stone (born 27 April 1986).
 Stone attended Newport Primary School and Barrenjoey High School.
 At primary school she joined the school band with her father teaching and her siblings accompanying.
 At family gatherings when the children performed, Stone played trumpet, Catherine saxophone and Angus trombone with Kim singing and John on keyboard or guitar.